Cecilia's Amazing Travel Tips

 * for solo travellers: waterproof moneybelt to go swimming with; no need to leave valuables on beach (NL: Hema)

-* your own padlock for the hotel room doors; less easy to pick than old locks the hotels use; even hotel owner does not have spare key
+* your own padlock for the hotel room doors or lockers; less easy to pick than old locks the hotels use; even hotel owner does not have spare key

 * tiny padlocks to lock the zippers of your backpack

-* cord bicycle lock to lock your backpack to bed in hotel, or to rack in train; or use Pacsafe, see www.pac-safe.com
+* cord bicycle lock or special lightweight travel cable lock to lock your backpack to bed in hotel, or to rack in train; or use Pacsafe, see www.pac-safe.com

-* cash dollar bills in small denominations to use in case of emergency or in villages where TC's are not accepted; only bring undamaged notes without markings on them
+* cash dollar or euro bills to use in case of emergency or in villages where TC's are not accepted; only bring undamaged notes without markings on them

 * (for certain countries:) health certificate stating you've had yellow fever shot